astampoulis/makam-paper-funpearl/makamcode/04-gadts.md

 vbind : (Var -> vbindmany Var N Body) -> vbindmany Var (succ N) Body.
 ```

-(Whereby I am using notation of the Makam dialect in my definition of `vbind` that allows me to name
+(Whereby I am using notation of the Makam dialect in my definition of `vbindmany` that allows me to name
 parameters, purely for the purposes of increased clarity.)

-And the `openmany` version for `vbindmany`, where the rules are exactly as before:
+In the `openmany` version for `vbindmany`, the rules are exactly as before, though the static
+type is more precise:

 ```makam
 vopenmany : [N] vbindmany Var N Body -> (vector Var N -> Body -> prop) -> prop.